EloquentStudio/filter.js/README.md

 Selector: '#country_list input:checkbox': All the checkboxes in the div with id="country_list"

 Event   : .EVENT.click : This is the event on the selector that will trigger the filter.
+This options is not mandatory.
+If this optons is not given automatically bind checkbox, radio bind with click event, select box and hidden fields with change event.

 Selection Criteria: .SELECT.:checked : The criteria for filtering.
-(In this case, all selected checkboxes)
+(In this case, all selected checkboxes).
+This option alos not mandatory.
+Default selected checkbox, radio button selected.

 JSON attribute: country_id : This is a JSON attribute defined in JSON objects for which filtering is done.

 For Range selections,

     age: ['#age_list input:checkbox .EVENT.click .SELECT.:checked .TYPE.range', 'age'],

+    OR

+    age: ['#age_list input:checkbox .TYPE.range', 'age'],

 The only thing that changes here is the additional field